codesharedot/bitcoin-gold-price/README.md

-# nem price
+# zcash price

-Gets the nem price with Python (from JSON).
+Gets the zcash price with Python (from JSON).

 https://pythonbasics.org